DASPRiD/jsonapi-deserialize-rs/README.md

 The reason for the `Arc` is because the same resource can be shared across multiple relationships.

+## Error handling

+There are two possible failure cases when calling `deserialize_json_api_document()` which can result in an error:

+- `Error::DeserializeError(DeserializeError)`: There was a syntactic error while parsing the document
+- `Error::DocumentError(Vec<DocumentError>)`: The document contains errors instead of data

+The first kind of error either means that your structs do not match what's returned or that the server generated garbage.
+The second kind means that either there was a server error or that your request had errors.
+You can distinguish this based on whether the HTTP response code was in the 4xx or 5xx range.

 ## Examples

 Have a look at the tests in the [test_suite](./test_suite/tests) folder.
 Those are examples covering all current